Set a real quit date

 A vague plan keeps vaping in charge.
 Pick a date close enough that you will still follow through and use the days before it to prepare, not negotiate.

-Nicotine change guide
+Vaping change guide

-Quitting vaping usually gets easier when you stop treating each urge like a debate and start treating it like part of a nicotine pattern you can prepare for.
+Quitting vaping usually gets easier when you stop treating each urge like a debate and start treating it like part of a pattern you can prepare for.

 Common trigger patterns